Doing Good: Samaritan Community Center filling backpacks for NWA students, Tyson announces grant

 ROGERS, Ark.
-(KNWA) — School is out for summer, but one local non-profit is already collecting supplies so children can go back to school with a full backpack.
+(KFTA) — School is out for summer, but one local non-profit is already collecting supplies so children can go back to school with a full backpack.

 The Samaritan Community Center is making sure every child in Northwest Arkansas can have a fresh start.